Irene Rubinsky, YT Program Manager

 Steps: Chassé, pas de bourrée, single chaîné, single pirouette, sauté, jeté, shuffles and flaps.

 Level 1 is for dancers who completed a beginning course and have an understanding of beginning level technique.
-This class progresses from a beginning-intermediate level to an advanced-intermediate level.
+This class progresses from a beginning-beginning level to intermediate-beginning level.

 Steps: Double pirouette, single-double chaîné, piqué turns, grand jeté, assemblé, double time step, riff walks.

-Level 2 is for dancers who have completed am intermediate course and have an understanding of intermediate level technique.
-This class progresses from an beginning-advanced level to an advanced-advanced level.
+Level 2 is for dancers who have completed an intermediate course and have an understanding of intermediate level technique.
+This class progresses from an intermediate-beginning level to an advanced-beginning level.

 Steps: Triple pirouette, fouetté turns, tour jeté, second jump, pull backs and traveling time step.